William S. Burroughs: Early life and education

 Burroughs was born in 1914, the younger of two sons born to Mortimer Perry Burroughs (June 16, 1885 – January 5, 1965) and Laura Hammon Lee (August 5, 1888 – October 20, 1970).
-His family was of prominent English ancestry in St. Louis, Missouri.
-His grandfather, William Seward Burroughs I, founded the Burroughs Adding Machine company, which evolved into the Burroughs Corporation.
-Burroughs' mother was Laura Hammond Lee Burroughs, whose brother, Ivy Lee, was an advertising pioneer later employed as a publicist for the Rockefellers.
-His father ran an antique and gift shop, Cobblestone Gardens in St. Louis; and later in Palm Beach, Florida when they relocated.
+Of prominent English ancestry, his family lived in St. Louis, Missouri.
+His grandfather, William Seward Burroughs I, had founded the Burroughs Adding Machine company, which evolved into the Burroughs Corporation.
+His mother was Laura Hammond Lee Burroughs, whose brother, Ivy Lee, was an advertising pioneer later employed as a publicist for the Rockefellers.
+His father ran an antiques and gift shop, Cobblestone Gardens, in St. Louis and later in Palm Beach, Florida, when they relocated.
 Burroughs would later write of growing up in a "family where displays of affection were considered embarrassing".

-It was during his childhood that Burroughs' developed a lifelong interest in magic and the occult – topics which would find their way into his work repeatedly across the years.
-Burroughs later described how he saw an apparition of a green reindeer in the woods as a child, which he identified as a totem animal, as well as a vision of ghostly grey figures at play in his bedroom.
+During his childhood, Burroughs developed a lifelong interest in magic and the occult, which would eventually find their way repeatedly into his writings.
+Significantly, he later described how, as a child, he'd seen an apparition of a green reindeer in the woods, which he identified as a totem animal, as well as a vision of ghostly gray figures at play in his bedroom.

-As a boy, Burroughs lived on Pershing Avenue (now Pershing Place) in St. Louis' Central West End.
-He attended John Burroughs School in St. Louis where his first published essay, "Personal Magnetism" – which revolved around telepathic mind-control – was printed in the John Burroughs Review in 1929.
+As a boy, Burroughs lived on Pershing Avenue (now Pershing Place) in St. Louis's Central West End.
+He attended John Burroughs School in St. Louis, where his first published essay — "Personal Magnetism", which revolved around telepathic mind-control — was printed in the John Burroughs Review in 1929.
 He then attended the Los Alamos Ranch School in New Mexico, which was stressful for him.
 The school was a boarding school for the wealthy, "where the spindly sons of the rich could be transformed into manly specimens".
 Burroughs kept journals documenting an erotic attachment to another boy.
 According to his own account, he destroyed these later, ashamed of their content.
 He kept his sexual orientation concealed from his family well into adulthood.
 A common story says that he was expelled from Los Alamos after taking chloral hydrate in Santa Fe with a fellow student.
 Yet, according to his own account, he left voluntarily: "During the Easter vacation of my second year I persuaded my family to let me stay in St. Louis."